Azure storage account overview

 - Transactions refer to all read and write operations to Azure Storage.

 - Data egress refers to any data transferred out of an Azure region.
-When the data in your storage account is accessed by an application that is not running in the same region, you are charged for data egress.
+When the data in your storage account is accessed by an application that isn't running in the same region, you're charged for data egress.
 For information about using resource groups to group your data and services in the same region to limit egress charges, see What is an Azure resource group?.

 The Azure Storage Pricing page provides detailed pricing information based on account type, storage capacity, replication, and transactions.
 The Data Transfers Pricing Details provides detailed pricing information for data egress.
 You can use the Azure Storage Pricing Calculator to help estimate your costs.